 Thriving in salty intertidal waters, where few other plants can grow, mangrove forests create far more benefits than first meet the eye.
 Underwater, their tangled roots provide breeding grounds, nurseries and habitats for a wide variety of fish, crabs, oysters and shrimps.
 These species are a vital source of food and livelihoods for coastal communities.

 Mangrove trees are the gatekeepers to immense carbon reserves, trapped in flooded soils.
-Studies show that mangroves can store up to four times more CO2 than rainforests, making them critical in the climate crisis.
+Studies show that mangroves can store up to four times more carbon than rainforests per hectare, making them critical in the climate crisis.
 The deforestation and degradation of mangroves is ecocidal in the amount of CO2 it releases into the atmosphere: between 2000 and 2012, 300 million tonnes of CO2 is estimated to have been let loose through mangrove destruction.

-As climate change hits the tropics in the menacing forms of storm surges and cyclones, mangroves are nature’s great defence line – protecting homes and farmland.
+As the climate crisis hits the tropics in the menacing forms of storm surges and cyclones, mangroves are nature’s great defence line – protecting homes and farmland.
 Waves can lose two thirds of their height when they hit mangroves; against the rising tide of climate change, these trees are indispensable.